Can CBD Help With Anxiety at Work?

 Pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech.

-More importantly is what happened on the SSPS-N.
+More importantly, it is what happened on the SSPS-N.

 It's a self-reported questionnaire to gauge negative self-evaluation.